 Nationwide Supported Housing

-Lotus currently have 404 units of supported housing consisting of shared houses and self contained units across the UK.
-We operate across 19 different councils and seven regions nationwide.
+Lotus currently have over 600 units of transitional supported housing and temporary accommodation consisting of shared houses and self contained units across the UK.
+We operate across 25 different councils and seven regions nationwide.
 All supported accommodation and wraparound support is modelled around our successful initial properties in Wolverhampton, West Midlands.

 The accommodation we provide our residents with always includes the essentials.
 Basic furniture such as a bed, chest of drawers, tables and chairs are provided as well as white goods and appliances including fridge, cooker, toaster & kettle.
 Furnishing houses with these basic amenities comes at a considerable initial cost which most of our residents are not in a position to cover.
 We are happy to provide these in a bid to give these individuals the best possible start – always going the extra mile to help.